jappeace/haskell-nightly/Readme.md

 with a link to the failed job.
 Currently, this shows up in recent activity, but ideally, it would also show up as a notification.
-It doesn't do that because it thinks the user made the issue.
-If anyone knows how to solve that, please open an issue!
+To do that you'd need to setup a separate [machine user](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts) account.

 Note that I set it to once a week; otherwise, it'll burn through one's GitHub action allowance fast.